 Save the control number or case number you received when you applied for a residence permit.
 You should provide this number when you contact the Swedish Migration Agency.
-You can also use this number to see if we have made a decision about your application.

 If you have arranged your own accommodation but your situation changes so that you need help with accommodation while you are waiting for a decision, you can visit the Swedish Migration Agency for help at any time.
 The same applies if your financial situation changes and you need financial support from the Swedish Migration Agency.
 In that case, you should visit us at one of the offices listed above.